 A successful video interview will require the right technology, strong verbal and non-verbal communication skills and a solid cultural pitch to engage candidates and uncover who has the personality, communication style, confidence level and experience to perform the job.

-Research indicates that 60 per cent of hiring managers and recruiters used video technology in their talent acquisition process even before the pandemic, yet for so many other hiring professionals and their organizations, video interviews are new and teams are still adapting to new technologies and ways of doing things.
+Research indicates that 60 per cent of hiring managers and recruiters used video technology in their talent acquisition process even before the pandemic, yet remote, work-from-anywhere and hybrid work models have ensured video interviews are now a standard part of the recruitment process.
+While the goals of video interviews are the same as in-person interviews, there are slight differences in how to achieve them.

 For you and your team, an effective strategy may include documenting and sharing process changes in a central environment to provide guidance and minimize confusion on how to conduct a video interview.